Father hospitalized with COVID: ‘I really regret not getting my vaccine’ - NewsBreak

 “Our hospital and our ICU and ER are like war zones, much like last winter we are overwhelmed with COVID-19 patients,” Yadegar said.

 The increasing hospitalizations come after L.A.
-County began seeing record-breaking infection numbers as the highly-contagious omicron variant spread across the state.First flights leave Chinese city Xi’an as travel curbs ease
+County began seeing record-breaking infection numbers as the highly-contagious omicron variant spread across the state.RSV vs. COVID: Here’s how you can tell the difference

 On Thursday, L.A.
 County confirmed 102 new COVID-19 deaths — the highest number reported in a single day since March last year.